Assignment 2: Data integration & preparation

 2. A Python notebook that includes the code with markdown boxes to specify the question under consideration.
 Use comments to explain the important steps in your code.
 The explanation of the methods in general with discussion about the most important steps in the code should be included in the report (the pdf file).

-Submission should be done on blackboard and only one submission per group is needed.
+Submission should be done on BrightSpace and only one submission per group is needed.
 You can submit as many versions as you like but only the last submission before the deadline will be graded.

-Deadline: as specified in the course website (2023-10-09 10:00AM).
+Deadline: as specified in the course website (2024-10-07 10:00AM).